curl/curl/tests/runtests.md

 Display test results in automake style output (`PASS/FAIL: [number] [name]`).

+## `-bundle`

+Run tests via bundled test binaries.
+Bundled test binaries contain all tests, and the test name passed as the first argument selects which test run.

 ## `-c\<curl\>`

 Provide a path to a custom curl binary to run the tests with.
 Default is the